udayraj-dev/vmmanager/README.md

 4. **Access the application:**

-    The web interface will be available at http://localhost:8080.
+    The web interface will be available at [http://localhost:8080](http://localhost:8080).

 ## Web Interface

-The application includes a web interface for managing VMs.
+The application includes a web interface built with React and Tailwind CSS for managing VMs.
 You can view, add, and see details for your virtual machines.

+### Frontend Development

+If you want to work on the frontend independently, you can run the Vite development server:

+1. **Navigate to the frontend directory:**

+    ```bash
+    cd src/main/frontend
+    ```

+2. **Install dependencies:**

+    ```bash
+    npm install
+    ```

+3. **Start the development server:**

+    ```bash
+    npm run dev
+    ```

+This will start the frontend on a different port (usually `http://localhost:5173`), and it will proxy API requests to the Spring Boot backend running on `http://localhost:8080`.

 ## API